BunsDev/oraclum-offchain-oracle/README.md

 ## Which blockchain networks does Oraclum work with?
 Any EVM-compatible blockchain or layer2 network, e.g. Ethereum, BNB Chain, Arbitrum, Avalanche (C-Chain), etc. It even works with testnets such as Ropsten and Koven.
-Technically, the only requirement is a mechanism to verfiy the signature of the message inside your smart contracts.
+Technically, the only requisite is a mechanism to verfiy the signature of the message inside your smart contracts.

 ## What data feeds are available on Oraclum?
 See this [list of supported symbols](https://api.oraclum.io/get_supported_symbols)